 Keep an eye out for the Great Blue Heron, which is the largest bird in the wetland.
 This bird can grow up to four feet tall and has a wingspan of six feet!

 If you’re lucky, you may also spot a Bald Eagle or Osprey.
 These majestic predators can sometimes be seen hunting for fish in the wetland’s waters.
 So don’t forget your camera and binoculars on your next trip to the wetlands.
-You can book a ticket for Gardiner wildlife adventure to experience this.
+You can book a ticket for a Gardiner wildlife adventure to experience this.

 See Related: Best Things to do in Joshua Tree

-If you’re in Montana, looking for a charming small town to spend some time in, Gardiner is definitely worth checking out.
+If you’re in Montana, and looking for a charming small town to spend some time in, Gardiner is definitely worth checking out.